Pirate FlagPirates and PrivateersPirate Flag

 In addition to the full-color design artwork, the pages are populated with paintings, portraits, period letters, drawings, drafts, diagrams, timelines, tables, and maps.
 Some artwork is contemporary, but most is from the author himself.
 A number of illustrations incorporate scale by showing people next to or on the various facets of the ship.
 Endnotes and an index are also included.

 Master Shipwright’s Secrets is far more than just a book on ship construction.
-Endsor masterfully demonstrates how Shish made calculations in a time when computers did not exist and yet managed to do so without making proportional errors commonly encountered when taking a design idea and turning it into a reality.
-Along the way, the author discusses Shish’s contemporaries, a monarch who was well versed in all facets of ships, the duties and responsibilities of a master shipwright, and all the steps taken to turn an idea into a finished product.
+Endsor masterfully demonstrates how Shish makes calculations in a time when computers do not exist and yet manages to do so without making proportional errors commonly encountered when taking a design idea and turning it into a reality.
+Along the way, the author discusses Shish’s contemporaries, a monarch who is well versed in all facets of ships, the duties and responsibilities of a master shipwright, and all the steps taken to turn an idea into a finished product.

 Handsomely designed, this book is packed with so many awesome revelations in just over 300 pages that it requires two hands to hold.
-It is a readable and easy-to-understand study of a late seventeenth-century fourth-rate navy ship, although a bit of the technical and mathematical details may elude some readers.
+It is a readable and easy-to-understand study of a late 17th-century, fourth-rate, navy ship, although a bit of the technical and mathematical details may elude some readers.
 It is an invaluable resource on the Restoration Navy.

 Home